-- CICS – Sometimes OLTP depends on transaction management software and database optimization tactics to process a greater number of simultaneous OLTP-oriented databases.
+- CICS: At times, OLTP depends on transaction management software and database optimization tactics to process a greater number of simultaneous OLTP-oriented databases.

 Why do we need OLTP?

-We need OLTP to perform the tasks which are often performed by the system and require only a smaller number of records.
-The tasks that are a related insertion, updation or deletion of data in databases.
-Consistency and concurrency are required to perform such tasks which ensures its greater availability.
-OLTP maintains normalized databases and decentralized system which provides greater availability and consistency.
-This also ensures to maintain concurrency among the database.
-OLTP often works differently in case of batch processing and grid computing.
-On the contrary, OLAP (Online Analytic Processing) works on a greater number of tasks related to complex on databases used in main business intelligence tasks.
+OLTP is crucial for performing tasks, which are often performed by the system and require only a smaller number of records.
+These tasks are primarily concerned with the insertion, deletion, or update of data in databases.
+In order to ensure greater availability, it is essential to maintain consistency and concurrency in the database.
+OLTP systems ensure the maintenance of normalized databases and decentralized systems, which result in increased availability and consistency.
+Moreover, they help maintain concurrency in the database.
+OLTP systems operate differently in batch processing and grid computing as compared to OLAP (Online Analytic Processing), which is primarily concerned with complex databases used in business intelligence tasks.

 OLTP refers to a data processing method that involves a significant number of users performing transactions such as insertion, updation, or deletion of a relatively smaller number of records.
 This approach emphasizes the importance of concurrency, atomicity, and data availability by utilizing normalized databases, decentralized systems, and retaining minimal historical data.
 By ensuring these features, OLTP aims to maintain the consistency and reliability of data in the database, making it a suitable method for real-time transactional processing.

 Here are some further related articles for expanding understanding: